 The GAA tier is licensed-by-rule to permit open, flexible access to the band for the widest possible group of potential users.
 GAA users can operate throughout the 3550-3700 MHz band.
 GAA users must not cause harmful interference to Incumbent Access users or Priority Access Licensees and must accept interference from these users.
 GAA users also have no expectation of interference protection from other GAA users.
 Technical rules for GAA users can be found in Subpart E of Part 96.

 Partition & Disaggregation

-PAL licensees can partition and disaggregate their licenses.
-PAL licensees may also partially assign or transfer their licenses.
+Priority Access Licensees can partition and disaggregate their licenses.
+Priority Access Licensees may also partially assign or transfer their licenses.
 Holders of PALs may enter into de facto transfer leasing arrangements for a portion of their licensed spectrum.

 Spectrum Manager Leasing and Light-Touch Leasing

 Priority Access Licensees can engage in spectrum manager leasing for any bandwidth or duration of time within the terms of the license.
 An SAS Administrator may choose to accept leasing notifications and support leasing arrangements under a light-touch leasing procedure, as follows:

 - Lessees seeking to engage in light touch leasing will pre-certify with the FCC that they meet non-lease-specific eligibility and qualification criteria.